robenkleene/collections/cards/apple-developer.md

 ### Core Data

-- **What does `NSPersistentContainer` do?** It sets up Core Data stack: The managed object model, persistent store coordinator, and managed object context.
+- **What does `NSPersistentContainer` do?** It sets up the three Core Data classes: `NSManagedObjectModel`, `NSPersistentStoreCoordinator`, and `NSManagedObjectContext`.
 - **When was `NSPersistentContainer` introduced?** 2016, iOS 10, macOS Sierra 10.12.
 - **What is an `NSManagedObjectContext` do?** An in-memory object graph.
 - **Describe how multiple `NSManagedObjectContext` can interact with the same object.** Multiple `NSManagedObjectContext` can have their own copies of the same object.
 - **What is an `NSManagedObjectModel`?** An in-memory representation schema.
 - **What does `NSPersistentStoreCoordinator` do?** Coordinates between the managed object context and persistent store.
 - **What does `NSPersistentStore` do?** A wrapper around the persistent store itself, either SQLite, Binary, XML, or In-Memory.
-- **How do you do Core Data work on a background queue?** Setup a child context with a private concurrency type, and use perform block to do the work, when you save the child context, the changes will be propagated up to the parent context.
-Changes are propagated only one level up, so to save to the persistent store, save on the main managed object as well.
+- **How do you use Core Data on a background queue?** Setup a child context with a private concurrency type, perform work on its internal queue, when you save the child context, the changes will be propagated up to the parent context.
+- **With Core Data, how do you perform work on a child `NSManagedObjectContext` internal queue?** `performBlock { }`
+- **With Core Data, how do you initialize a background `NSManagedObjectContext`?** `NSManagedObjectContext(concurrencyType: .PrivateQueueConcurrencyType)`
-- **In Core Data, how does saving on child contexts work?** A save propagates changes one level up, so a child context propagates to its parent, a root context saves to the persistent store.
+- **In Core Data, what happens when you save on a child context?** The save propagates changes one level up, so a child context propagates to its parent.
+- **In Core Data, what happens when you save on the root context?** The save is propagated to the persistent store.

 ## Swift